murat48/soroban-token-contract/README.md

 #### Admin Operations
 - `initialize`: Initialize the contract
 - `set_admin`: Change the administrator address
+- `freeze_account`: Freeze an account to restrict token transfers
+- `unfreeze_account`: Unfreeze an account to allow token transfers
 ## Contact

 For questions or contributions, please open an issue or submit a pull request.